perguth/chromeos-welcome-to-estonia/README.md

 You can now simply restart Chrome OS (not just Linux) and enjoy ✌️

-I most reliably got it to work by shutting down Linux, plugging the smartcard reader and smardcard in and then starting Linux.
+I most reliably got it to work by shutting down Linux, plugging the smartcard reader and smardcard in, clicking "Connect to Linux" in the Chrome OS popup and then starting Linux.
 Sometimes I needed to repeat that or even restart Chrome OS.

 ## Usage